peteroupc/peteroupc.github.io/graphics.md

     - Not preferred: Custom size up to 96&times;96.
     - Not preferred: Custom size up to 256&times;256.

-Also welcome would be computer code (released to the public domain or Creative Commons Zero) to generate tileable&mdash;
+Also welcome would be computer code (released to the public domain or under Creative Commons Zero) to generate tileable&mdash;

 - noise,
 - procedural textures or patterns, or